s4muc4/python_reframework/README.md

 ![Alt Text](readmeImages/powerShell_ActivateRemoteSigned.png)

+- Create your venv
+    - Open terminal in your IDE and type  ``python -m venv venv`` to create your venv.

-- Activate and deactivate your venv.
+- Activate your venv.
     - To activate, type in terminal: ``.\venv\Scripts\activate``
     - The name of your venv will appear in terminal like this image: